simon-ritchie/apysc/docstring_markdowns/apysc/_display/line_base.md

 ### `_set_initial_basic_values` method docstring

-Set initial basic values (fill color, line thickness, and so on).<hr>
+Set initial fundamental values (such as the fill color or line thickness).<hr>

 **[Parameters]**